|YOUR MUSICAL SLAVE

 The Two Most Important Things You Need To Know

 1) NEVER ASSUME what the DJ should already know.
-It's your event and you know what you want the DJ to do - the DJ can only guess until completely informed.
-You need to give your DJ as much information as possible.
+It's your event and you know what you want - the DJ can only guess.
+Give your DJ as much information as possible.

 2) If YOU Are Paying The DJ - YOU ARE THE BOSS and THE DJ WORKS FOR YOU.
 Tell them in advance what is needed, required and expected.
 It's their job to bring DJ equipment, have and play music that you want, be dressed appropriately for your event, etc.